RL-MLDM/alphagen/README.md

 ### Deep Symbolic Regression

 [DSO](https://github.com/brendenpetersen/deep-symbolic-optimization) is a mature deep learning framework for symbolic optimization tasks.
 We maintained a minimal version of DSO to make it compatiable with our task.
 The corresponding experiment scipt is [dso.py](dso.py)

-## Repository Structure

-- `/alphagen` contains the basic data structures and the essential modules for starting an alpha mining pipeline;
-- `/alphagen_qlib` contains the qlib-specific APIs for data preparation;
-- `/alphagen_generic` contains data structures and utils designed for our baselines, which basically follow [gplearn](https://github.com/trevorstephens/gplearn) APIs, but with modifications for quant pipeline;
-- `/gplearn` and `/dso` contains modified versions of our baselines.

 ## Trading (Experimental)